coneda/kor/README.md

 This will also start the background process that converts images and does other heavy lifting.
 However, this does not ensure monitoring nor restarting of that process which can be done for example with upstart scripts or systemd.
+The process can be managed manually with the command (on the server):

+    RAILS_ENV=production bundle exec bin/delayed_job

+See `--help` for details.

 ### Database and elasticsearch